gifts and giving, Roman

 Types of Gift Relationships

 The basic ethic of reciprocity gave rise over time to a variety of institutions.
-The one most familiar to modern scholars is gift giving on special occasions.
+The one most familiar to modern observers is gift giving on special occasions.
 At a dinner party, guests might receive a book or a bouquet of roses (Mart.
 12.81, 14.1, 28, 70, and 71).
 Romans gave New Year’s gifts called strenae, or “good omens.”
 In Ovid’s day, these were commonly dates, figs, and honey; most valued and auspicious were coins (Fast.
 1.185–192).3 On the Matronalia, mothers received gifts from their husbands, married women, and other men as well.4 Gifts on the Saturnalia could include writing tablets, dice, nuts, a pen case, a tooth pick, or a golden hairpin (Mart.
 14.3, 14, 18, 19, 22, and 24) (Figure 1).

 Trifling as they may seem, such gifts nevertheless helped form and maintain social bonds.
 More distinctive institutions show the importance of reciprocity in Roman culture more clearly.
 Roman friendship (see friendship, ritualized) was based on mutual affection and shared experiences but also on a regular exchange of services.
 Cicero, for example, recalls upon the death of Hortensius, a rival advocate and friend, “both pleasant companionship and a bond of many services exchanged” (consuetudine iucunda tum multorum officiorum coniunctione, Brut.
 1).
 In his view, friendship necessarily included affection (amor, Amic.
 26).
 Hospitium referred to a form of guest-friendship with members of other communities, usually wealthy men of equal status.
 A hospitium relationship might be initiated and renewed by a ceremony involving formal gift giving.
 Guest-friends conducted an ongoing exchange of valuable resources like money and grain, as well as services like aid in times of crisis.5